 “This is going to be, like, a real weird conversation,” Chartreuse realized.
 “How do I even refer to you guys?
 Frank One and Frank Two?”

-“The first time around we used middle names,” Carrie said absently.
+“The first time around we used middle names,” Carrie said absentmindedly.
 “That is, the time we did this when I was you,” she clarified, indicating her past counterpart.
 “I believe the explanation I gave was that it could become a useful standard for any other encounters?
-Any of us out of our time can automatically revert to their middle names.”
+Any of us out of our present time can auto-revert to their middle name.”